OpenSourceEconomics/econ-project-templates/{{cookiecutter.project_slug}}/README.rst

 Usage
 -----

-To get started, create the environment with
+To get started, create and activate the environment with

 .. code-block:: console

     $ conda/mamba env create
+    $ conda activate {{ cookiecutter.conda_environment_name }}

-To build the project, type
+Now you can build the project using

 .. code-block:: console